ANakagungdcip3/WWDC2022_Agung/README.md

 7. Delete the 3D object by a long press gesture on it

 ### Troubleshooting ⚙️
 Sometimes the 3D Objects need time to appear, make sure you have good lighting.
 If this problem persists, you can restart the App.
+In the first start it may crash, but you can restart it

 Ask more to my Email anakagungdavin@gmail.com